Respawnsive/Apizr/README.md

 We can see that it comes with some attribute decorations, like Cache or Policy.
 If you don't want it for your crud scenario, just don't provide any CacheHandler and/or TransientHttpError policy, it will be ignored.

+About generic types:
-About generic types, T and TKey meanings are abvious, and TReadAllResult is there to handle cases where ReadAll doesn't return an ```IEnumerable<T>``` or derived, but a paged result with some statistics.
+- T and TKey meanings are abvious
+- TReadAllResult is there to handle cases where ReadAll doesn't return an ```IEnumerable<T>``` or derived, but a paged result with some statistics
+- TReadAllParams is there to handle cases where you don't want to provide an ```IDictionary<string, object>``` for a ReadAll reaquest, but a custom class

 But again, nothing to do around here.